farhan369/get-uptrend-stocks/nse-trend-stocks/QUICK_START.md

 ## 🎉 You're All Set!

-Your NSE Stock Trading Platform is now running with:
+Your UpwardStocks Platform is now running with:

 ✅ Full authentication system (email + Google OAuth)
 ✅ Advanced stock screening with 120-point analysis